China | 中国 – The Middle Kingdom

 8D7N Vacation in China

-I would call this an introduction, but it’s truthfully impossible to describe China in a paragraph or even multiple.
-Spanning centuries even before the official establishment of the People’s Republic of China in 1949, countless cultures steeped in just as much history and landscapes ranging from neon-lit skylines to great walls spanning miles, China is overwhelming, to say the least.
+Spanning centuries even before the official establishment of the People’s Republic of China in 1949, countless cultures steeped in just as much history and landscapes ranging from neon-lit skylines to great walls spanning miles, China is beautiful in the most chaotic and overloading way.
+I absolutely love China and, after this trip, I have no doubt I will retire in the country.
+Something about everyone around you speaking Chinese and the fantastic food… it’s all unbelievably appealing

-Over the course of 8 days, following a Chan Brothers group tour, my family and I visited multiple famous landmarks, indulged in many delicacies and ticked many a item off our bucket lists.
-Be it travelling via Bullet Train, trying authentic Beijing Roast Duck or standing on the Great Wall of China, I hope that our experiences will not only be interesting to read about, but will also help you plan your own trip to China, if that’s what you’re looking for.
+Over the course of 8 days, following a Chan Brothers group tour, my family and I visited multiple famous landmarks and ticked many a item off our bucket lists.
+Be it travelling via Tianjin Bullet Train, trying authentic Quanjude Beijing Roast Duck or climbing the Great Wall of China, I hope that our experiences will not only be interesting to read about, but will also help you plan your own trip to China, if that’s what you’re looking for.

 This series of posts will encompass our experience following the Chan Brother’s tour package, any tips and tricks we’ll be able to impart following our visit and, hopefully, an interesting read.
 You’re currently visiting what I like to call the “Master Post.”
 At the bottom of this post, you’ll find links to individual entries for each of the 4 major destinations we visited.
 This master post will give you an overview of how we planned the trip, what worked, what didn’t, tips for getting around, and our general thoughts on China.
 Should you wish to read about our experiences and thoughts about China’s countless landmarks, attractions and food in accordance to province, skipping all this boring administrative stuff, do scroll to the bottom of the post.